What are threadworms?

 - Encourage your child not to scratch, despite the itching.

 - Keep your child's fingernails clean and trimmed.
-Stop children from nailbiting or thumb sucking.
+Encourage children from biting their nails or thumb sucking.

 - Have your child wash their hands with warm soapy water for at least 10 seconds after going to the toilet.
 Ensure they practise good personal hygiene.